 There are several basic types of fuel cell energy servers.
-After reading this, you can decide if combined heat and power (CHP) energy servers or solid oxide fuel cell energy servers are right for your building.
+After reading this, you can decide if combined heat and power (P) energy servers or solid oxide fuel cell energy servers are right for your building.

 In both cases, fuel cells make up energy servers.
 Energy servers provide for distributed power generation, which is power generation at the same location or point in which the power is consumed.
-Generating power on-site rather than at a central location (where power is transmitted from a power plant to where the power is needed) eliminates the cost, complexity, interdependencies, and inefficiencies associated with transmission and distribution.
+Generating power on-site rather than at a central location (where power transmitted from a power plant to where the power is needed) eliminates the cost, complexity, interdependencies, and inefficiencies associated with transmission and distribution.
 Servers generate electricity off the electric grid and aren’t subject to power outages.
 They’re also not dependent on weather, and can run all day.

 Because these fuel cells always run and provide a consistent base load of power, they’re best for sites that have continuous power loads.
-However, if more power is supplied by the energy servers than your building needs, excess power can be fed back into the grid for credit through a net metering program.
+However, if more power supplied by the energy servers than your building needs, excess power can be fed back into the grid for credit through a net metering program.

 Combined Heat and Power: The Basics